oscarlai1998/tp/docs/DeveloperGuide.md

 ### 3.4.2 `list` Package

 #### Description

 The `list` package contains an `ArrayList` of type `Module`, representing the entire list of `Module` objects added by the user.
 It also defines the methods used to modify the data of existing `Module` objects, such as adding, deleting or marking a `Module` as done.

 #### Design

 The package consists of 1 class, `ModuleList.java`. `ModuleList` contains 2 constructor signatures; 1 for constructing a new, empty list for when the user uses iGraduate for the first time, and the other to contain the modules already stored in `Storage`.

+#### 3.4.2.1 `ModuleList` Class

+The `ModuleList` class acts as an abstraction for the ArrayList that is used to store module objects created from any of the classes under the `module` package.
+It provides a `ModuleList` structure with features built on top of ArrayList to enhance and customize its usage for the application.
+Some data-related methods such as `addModuleRequiredBy` and `removeTakenPreRequisiteModule` are added to aid data processing when adding a module to the `ModuleList`.
+The `ModuleList` class is also used by the `Storage` component to generate JSON data of all modules and store it to disk.

 Within the class `ModuleList`, different methods are defined to perform different operations on the list of `Modules`.
 These operations are:
 1. Add a module to the list
 2. Delete a module from the list
 3. Mark a module as done

 ##### Adding a module

 For adding modules to the list, the methods defined are `add`, `addModuleRequiredBy` and `removeTakenByPrerequisites`.
 To add a new module, say `newModule`, `add` is called to perform 3 steps:
 1. First, `addModuleRequiredBy`is called to populate the list of modules that require